odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

           /destinations/india/states/rajasthan/cities/delwara/hotels/raas-devigarh/
         title: Raas Devigarh
         content: >-
-          The design of Devigarh's interiors is completely contemporary, almost austere.
+          The design of Devigarh’s interiors is completely contemporary, almost austere.
 You will not see the typical riot of colours associated with Rajasthan.
 The dominant colour here is white - of marble, of white on white plaster motifs on walls.
 Highly luxurious, the hotel offers